-The California Residential Efficiency Market Share Tracking project (RMST)1 includes examinations of efficiency shares and average efficiencies of appliances2, HVAC equipment, lamps,3 and new construction.4 This report presents results for HVAC equipment.
+The California Residential Efficiency Market Share Tracking project (RMST)1 includes examinations of efficiency shares and average efficiencies of appliances,2 HVAC equipment, lamps,3 and new construction.4 This report presents results for HVAC equipment.
 The objective of each report is to present the market share of energy efficient products over time within the California residential market.
 A four- to eight-page high-level summary accompanies each report.
 The reports are published twice a year.
-The HVAC report focuses on central air conditioners (CACs), air source heat pumps, and central gas furnaces.
-General market information and estimates of market shares of high efficiency HVAC equipment are presented, as well as figures regarding equipment installed in newly constructed homes throughout California.
+The HVAC report focuses on central air conditioners (CACs), air-source heat pumps, and central gas furnaces.
+General market information and estimates of market shares of high efficiency HVAC equipment are presented, as well as some figures regarding equipment installed in newly constructed homes throughout California.

-For each type of HVAC equipment examined, the current state of efficiency standards is presented, including information regarding federal energy use standards, national ENERGY STAR[®] program standards, and California efficiency standards.
+For each type of HVAC equipment examined, the current state of efficiency standards is presented, including information regarding federal energy use standards, national ENERGY STAR® program standards, and California efficiency standards.
 The efficiency characteristics (either Seasonal Energy Efficiency Ration (SEER) or Annual Fuel Utilization Efficiency (AFUE)) of the units available in the nationwide market are also shown.
-This report contains new analysis showing the market share of ENERGY STAR qualified HVAC equipment.
-This information was not available for inclusion in the first interim report.
-This report also contains a review of the average efficiencies of units sold.
-The CAC and central gas furnace sections also contain results from the new construction report, including estimates of average efficiencies for the retrofit/replacement market.
+This report contains an analysis of the market share of ENERGY STAR qualified HVAC equipment.
+This report also contains a review of the average efficiencies of units sold throughout California.
+The CAC and central gas furnace sections also contain some results from the new construction report, including estimates of average efficiencies for the retrofit/replacement market.
+The new construction data is generally though the first half of 2001 only.

-The results presented in this report are based on data from 1999 through 2000.
-A subsequent annual report will present results based on data through 2001.
-At that point, reports will be available on a semi-annual basis.
+The overall market results presented in this report are based on data from 1999 through 2001.
+There will also be a subsequent report containing data from the first half of 2002.
+From that point, reports will be available on a semi-annual basis.